jjaburke91/formsAndFriends/README.md

 * Service or otherwise for writing to DB.
 * ~~Get facebook friends search exported to server-side.~~
 * Set up PHP environment.
+* Ensure only 1 error message is displayed at a time on a form.

 ## Comments